getclump/clump/STITCH.md

 1. Find the "roots" of the composition
 2. Expand the composition starting from the roots and register the pending fetches
 3. Flush all pending fetches in parallel for each source
-4. If there are nested structures, go back to 2 using them as the roots, if not return the clump value.
+4. If there are nested structures, go back to 2 using them as the roots.
+If not, return the clump's value.

 7. Nested flatmaps
 ==================